geoserver/geoserver/doc/en/user/source/security/urlchecks.rst

    * - URL to check
      - Supply URL of external resource to check if access is allowed

-Press :guilabel:`Test URL` button to perform the checks.
+Press the :guilabel:`Test URL` button to perform the checks.
 If at least one URL Check matches the URL, it will be allowed and the test will indicate the URL Check permitting access.
 Otherwise it will be rejected and the test will indicate that no URL Check matched.

 .. figure:: images/urlchecks-test.png